Grand Dental logo

 Dental contraindications to mandibular advancement

-• Active or severe periodontal disease.
+• Active, undermanaged, or severe periodontal disease.

 • Frank hard tissue disease needs.